2016 MAAC women's soccer tournament

-The 2016 MAAC women's soccer tournament is the postseason women's soccer tournament for the Metro Atlantic Athletic Conference to be held from October 29 to November 6, 2016.
-The five match tournament will be held at campus sites, with the semifinals and final held at Hesse Field in West Long Branch, New Jersey.
-The six team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Siena Saints are the defending tournament champions after defeating the Manhattan Jaspers in the championship match.
+The 2016 MAAC women's soccer tournament is the postseason women's soccer tournament for the Metro Atlantic Athletic Conference held from October 29 to November 6, 2016.
+The five match tournament was held at campus sites, with the semifinals and final held at Hesse Field in West Long Branch, New Jersey.
+The six team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Siena Saints were the defending tournament champions after defeating the Manhattan Jaspers in the championship match.